 - Mix miso paste and butter together in a small bowl.

 - In a large skillet, heat olive oil over medium/low heat.
 Add onion, garlic, ginger and cook until tender (careful not to burn the garlic) about 2 minutes.

 - Add miso paste/butter mixture and stir to melt into the onion/garlic/ginger.

-- Whisk in broth.
+- Whisk in chili paste and broth.
 Adjust heat to medium.